-3. The first St. Patrick’s Day parade took place in New York in 1766.
+3. The first St. Patrick’s Day parade took place in New York in the 1760s.

 4. For many years, blue was the color most often associated with St. Patrick.
 Green was considered unlucky.
 St. Patrick’s blue was considered symbolic of Ireland for many centuries and the Irish Presidential Standard is still blue.

-5. For many years, Dripsey in County Cork had the world’s shortest parade, just 23.4 metres (77 feet) between two pubs – The Weigh Inn and The Lee Valley.
-Currently, the town of Hot Springs, Arkansas claims to have the shortest parade – a 30-metre (98 feet) route on Bridge Street.
+5. For many years, Dripsey in County Cork had the world’s shortest parade, just 77 feet, the distance between two pubs – The Weigh Inn and The Lee Valley.
+Currently, the town of Hot Springs, AR claims to have the shortest parade – a 98 foot route on Bridge Street.
 Recent participants included the Irish Elvises and the San Diego Chicken.

-6. In 2010, the Sydney Opera House went green to mark the 200 year anniversary of St. Patrick’s Day.
-In Sydney, St Patrick’s Day was first marked on 17 March 1810, when Lachlan Macquarie, the Governor of New South Wales, provided entertainment for Irish convict workers.
+6. In 2010, the Sydney Opera House went green to mark the 200th anniversary of St. Patrick’s Day there.
+In Sydney, St Patrick’s Day was first marked in 1810, when Lachlan Macquarie, the Governor of New South Wales, provided entertainment for Irish convict workers.

 7. Irish flee the country.
-On 17th March in Ireland you’ll find many public figures, musicians and dancers have travelled abroad to work on lucrative gigs elsewhere.
+In Ireland on March 17 you’ll find many public figures, musicians, and dancers have traveled abroad to work on lucrative gigs elsewhere.
 Politicians also travel to drum up trade.

 8. In Chicago every year, the Plumbers Local 110 union dyes the river “Kelly” green.
 The dye lasts for about five hours.

-9. Traditionally, every year, the Irish leader hands a crystal bowl of shamrocks over to the US President.
-The shamrock grown in Kerry is immediately destroyed by the Secret Service after the exchange.
+9. Traditionally, every year, the Irish leader hands a crystal bowl full of shamrock to the US President.
+The shamrock, grown in Kerry, is immediately destroyed by the Secret Service after the exchange.